It’s probably a

 Cloth Diaper laundry is different from regular laundry in two key ways:

-They are a different level of dirty.
+1. They’re a different level of dirty.

 Dirty clothes are usually just dirty on the outside.
 They have food or dirt on their surface only.
 Occasionally clothing with have sweat penetrate their inner layers, but clothes are often thin, single-layer pieces of material, and the sweat isn’t in great quantities.